 Auto / Liability Insurance: Anyone driving in North Carolina must be able to prove at least $25,000 worth of property damage liability insurance and, for personal injury, at least $30,000 per person and $60,000 total.
 The insurance company must be licensed to do business in North Carolina.

 Sales / Excise Tax: You will need to pay the RTA/GTP fee, which is only a $5 state tax, and there may be other local taxes.
-The largest amount of the fee is your vehicle sales tax, which is 3% of your vehicle value.
+The most significant part of the fee is your vehicle sales tax, 3% of your vehicle value.

 There are many other forms and documents you may find useful:

-- Driver’s License and Proof of Residence: You must prove residency to obtain a driver’s license or a registration in NC.
+- Driver’s Driver’sand Proof of Residence: You must prove residency to obtain a driver’s driver’s or a registration in NC.
 You can use utility bills, military documents, school records, a letter from a homeless shelter, a lease or mortgage statement, or other kinds of government documents to prove you are a legal resident.

 - Vehicle identification number (VIN) verification: You can apply for a vehicle history to prove the history of your vehicle.
 Otherwise, there might be another party in the future who may try to claim an interest in the vehicle you legitimately purchased.

-- Seller’s report of sale: Some other states give the sellers a specific amount of time in which to report an auto sale.
+- Seller’s sale: Some other states give the sellers a specific amount of time to report an auto sale.

-- Manufacturer’s suggested retail price (MSRP) sticker: You may choose to use the MSRP to prove the actual value of the vehicle, which is more likely to be based on its specific history.
+- ManufactuManufacturer’sd retail price (MSRP) sticker: You may choose to use the MSRP to prove the actual value of the vehicle, which is more likely to be based on its specific history.

-- Military service exemption: Military personnel are not exempt from registration fees or taxes.
+- Military service exemption: Military personnel is not exempt from registration fees or taxes.

 How to Write a Bill of Sale for a Car in North Carolina

-When creating and filling out a bill of sale, you are not required to use a specific form or follow a certain format.
+When creating and filling out a bill of sale, you are not required to use a specific form or follow a particular format.

-- Download a vehicle bill of sale form or look at examples of a vehicle bill of sale.
+- Download a vehicle bill of sale form.

 - Fill in the information required for North Carolina.

-- The buyer’s and seller’s legal names and addresses are required.
+- The buyer and seller addresses are required.

-- You will need to include the vehicle’s model, year, make, body style, color, price, and VIN.
+- You must include the vehicle’s make body style, color, price, and VIN.